This is my final promotional package for my album. This blog is written by me (Kalista)

 Visit their social media page.
 Screenshot examples of their overall page, their posts, their comments section

 What do they post on their social media page?
-Can you group the different posts into categories (eg Personal, promotional etc)
+Can you group the different posts into categories (eg Personal,

 Does it feel personal or is someone else creating content for them?